Back to app

 For each step, configure:

-• Subject line — Supports variables like {{candidate.firstName}}, {{job.title}}.
+• Subject line — Supports variables like {{firstName}} and {{lastName}}.

 • Body — The message.
 Variables work here too.
-Previous steps in the same thread reuse the original subject line to keep the conversation threaded.

 • Candidates already enrolled continue on the version they were enrolled under.